 Johnson has more than $1 million cash on hand while García has over $600,000.

 The 2023 mayoral election is on February 28, 2023.
 If no candidate receives over fifty percent of the votes, a run-off election will be held on April 4, 2023.

-Sky Patterson is the Weekly’s Director of Fact-checking.
+J. Patrick Patterson is the politics editor at the Weekly.
 They most recently wrote about the Worker’s Rights Amendment for the Weekly.
 Jacqueline Serrato is the Weekly’s editor-in-chief.